LemuelGuevara/File_Automation/README.md

         ---uncategorized file extenions

 # Functions to make
-    --walk a given directory and check its file extensions and put them to the responding folders """Done""" --automate making of sub directories
+    --walk a given directory and check its file extensions and put them to the responding folders *DONE* --automate making of sub directories

 # New File Tree System